octopode/tidychrom/README.md

 1. **ingredients you can pronounce**

-No fancy algorithms <cough> ordered bijective interpolated time warping </cough>, though nothing explicitly prevents their use with this package.
+No fancy algorithms `<cough>`ordered bijective interpolated time warping`</cough>`, though nothing explicitly prevents their use with this package.

-**Caveat:** since `tidychrom` does not implement RT adjustment nor spectrum deconvolution, it expects chromatographic data with (1) good separation and (2) fairly consistent RTs (within a few sec) across samples.
+**Caveat:** since `tidychrom` does not implement RT adjustment nor spectrum deconvolution, it expects chromatographic data with

+	1. good separation and

+	2. fairly consistent RTs (within a few sec) across samples.

 Something like this: